bollo-omar/redux-counter/README.md

 2. react-redux

 **setup**
-We will use vite to create react app but you can use create-react-app or any other react toolchain you are comfortable with.
+We will use [vite](https://vitejs.dev/) to generate our react application or but you can also use  [create-react-app](https://create-react-app.dev/) or any other react toolchain you are comfortable with.

 <code>$ npm create vite@latest <appName> --template react</code>  or  <code>$ npx create-react-app@latest <appName> --template redux</code> if you are using create-react-app